chulleyboy/17-CS-Regex-Tutorial/gist-template.md

 ### Grouping and Capturing

-parrenthesis () are used for seperating the regen into sections which must be found one after another.
+() are used for seperating the regen into sections which must be found one after another.
 In our regex this is used to determine the section of the email before the @, the section after the @ but before the period, and the the secion after the period all seperately and in order.

 ### Bracket Expressions